-On May 13, 2020, the DOE formally awarded to PetroWind the Certificate of Confirmation of Commerciality (COCOC) for the NWPP-2, signifying the NWPP-2's commercial feasibility and the DOE's approval to proceed with construction.
+On May 13, 2020, the DOE formally awarded PWEI the Certificate of Confirmation of Commerciality (COCOC) for the planned 14-MW Nabas 2 Wind Power Project (Nabas 2).
+This signifies that NWPP-2 has been approved for construction as being commercially feasible.

-On February 17, 2021, the DENR-EMB Region 6 issued the amended Environmental Compliance Certificate (ECC) to PetroWind for NWPP-2, while the Forest Land Use Agreement (FLAg) has been signed by the DENR Central Office in January 04, 2022.
+In February 17, 2021, the DENR-EMB Region 6 issued the amended Environmental Compliance Certificate (ECC) to PWEI for NWPP-2, while the Forest Land Use Agreement (FLAg) has been signed by the DENR Central Office in January 04, 2022.

-On June 24, 2022, the NWPP-2 was formally announced as the winning bidder for the Visayas wind allocation of the DOE's Green Energy Auction Program (GEAP) for a 20-year offtake term.
-On September 28, 2022, the DOE issued to PWEI its Certificate of Award for the GEAP wind allocation corresponding to the NWPP-2's capacity of 13.2 MW.
+On June 24, 2022, PWEI's Nabas 2 was formally announced as the winning bidder for the 20-MW Visayas wind allocation of the DOE's Green Energy Auction Program (GEAP), for a 20-year offtake term.
+On September 28, 2022, the DOE issued to PWEI its Certificate of Award for the GEAP wind allocation.